 2. The slice API mapping to the VAL server has been performed based on 6.3.1.2 step 2 and the slice API information is provided to the VAL server based on 6.3.1.2 step 5.

-Figure 6.3.1.3-1: slice API translation
+Figure 6.3.1.3-1: Slice API translation

 1. The VAL server sends a slice API invocation request to the network slice capability enablement server.
 This request provides slice API information (name, type, communication methods, protocols,..), based on the received information in step 5 of 6.3.1.2.
 Service APIs are indicated above can be NEF APIs as specified in TS 29.522, SEAL APIs as specified in TS 23.434, OAM provided APIs)

-Editor's Note: The exposure of MnS via OAM-provided APIs requires coordination with SA5 and is FFS
+NOTE 1: For OAM provided APIs, the consumption of the network slice management service related procedures are specified in TS 28.531[5].

 2. After receiving the request, the network slice capability enablement server checks that the user is authenticated and authorized to perform the slice API invocation and maps the requested slice API to a service APIs (based on the VAL server ID / slice ID and procedure in clause 6.6.1.2).

-NOTE 1: If CAPIF is used, the network slice capability enablement server acts as AEF, and the authorization is obtained by CCF.
+NOTE 2: If CAPIF is used, the network slice capability enablement server acts as AEF, and the authorization is obtained by CCF.